Avaiga/taipy-doc/docs/getting_started/index.md

 # Build a graphical interface

-In this section, you'll create a GUI application that includes a slider to adjust a parameter, which in turn affects a data visualization chart.
+In this section, you'll create an application that includes a slider to adjust a parameter, which in turn affects a data visualization chart.
 This example demonstrates how Taipy can be used to create interactive and dynamic web applications.